-As schools and childcare centers reopen after a very chaotic and difficult 19 months of the Covid-19 Pandemic, administrators and educators must still be prepared for the possibility of emergencies like fires, storms, flooding, and even active shooters.
+As schools and childcare centers move past the pandemic, administrators and educators must still be prepared for the possibility of emergencies like fires, storms, flooding, and even active shooters.
 For National Preparedness Month, we have curated this list of resources for emergency preparedness and crisis management in an early childhood setting to help empower staff, develop emergency action plans, and reduce potential damage and harm.

 Preschool Preparedness for an Active Shooter